Strengthening the Sector

 Settlement At Work/Secteur Etablissement

 Secteur Etablissement has been growing in recognition and popularity.
-89% of total users were new, evidence of an engaged and appreciative francophone sector audience.
+Ninety-eight percent of our total users are new - evidence of an engaged and appreciative francophone sector audience.

 |users||increase in users||increase in sessions||social media impressions|

 Maximizing Governance in For Public Benefit Organizations is a partnership initiative to provide governance training for board members and senior leaders of community-based non-profit agencies funded by the City of Toronto.
 The aim was to support agencies that were small and had limited capacity and resources.

 We acted quickly to move all scheduled and future training sessions to an online format.
 However many of the participant organizations faced challenges in participating fully and effectively due to lack of resource capacity, technical knowledge, discomfort with online engagement and other structural barriers.
 The virtual format allowed us to open up participation in the training webinars to OCASI member agencies across Ontario, instead of limiting access to only certain agencies in Toronto.

 “Thank you for that terrific webinar yesterday.
 It was very well presented and I learned many things I want to apply to our organization”

 “So far the webinars I have watched have been quite educational as it pertains to understanding key pieces of Governance and how it affects a not-for-profit organization.”